pawnjester/SearchGithubUsers/README.md

-## Search Github Users App Clean Architecture and MVVM
+## Search Github Users
-This app is a simple application that allows the user to search and save recipes.
-This app makes use of the [Spoonacular API](https://spoonacular.com/)
+This app is a simple application that allows the user to search and save github users.
+This app makes use of the [Github Search API](https://api.github.com/search/)

 ## Built With 🛠